blockades/mmt_resources/research/accessibility_of_cryptographic_tools.md

 - Would you consider using a cloud service to backup keys or passwords?
 Why?

 ### Summary of findings

-We spoke to members of our extended friendship networks, groups we have contact with, some of whom are involved in political activism, participants of the workshops we have run, and users of the scuttlebutt network.

 What we found was that most groups and individuals who did not use encryption did so because of lack of knowledge of how to set up the software, and a lack of time to invest to learn how.
 But of groups who did use encryption, most reported at some point having had a problem with a lost key or password, and that key and password management was the most common source of problems.